jnoms/jnoms.github.io/_pages/about.md

   - /about.html
 ---

-I am a starting Principal Investigator at [AITHYRA](https://www.oeaw.ac.at/aithyra) as of October 2025.
+I am a Principal Investigator at [AITHYRA](https://www.oeaw.ac.at/aithyra) as of October 2025.
 My lab uses protein structure, functional genomics, and artifical intelligence to investigate the virus-host conflict.
 We are hiring at all levels (staff scientist, postdoc, and technician).
 Please email me if interested, formal job advertisements are forthcoming.
 For those interested in doing a Ph.D., I am participating in the [AITHYRA-CeMM Ph.D.
 Program](https://apply.cemm.at/) - applications are due September 10, 2025.

 I did my postdoctoral fellowship in the lab of Jennifer Doudna at the Gladstone Institutes from 2022-2025.
 As part of this work, I used protein structure to reveal the function of viral proteins.
 A special emphasis of my work was the identification of viral immune antagonists.
 As part of this work, I discovered a conserved mechanism of immune antagonism employed by viruses that infect animals and viruses that infect bacteria.